-The requested information must be relevant to the taxation of the large multinational group, as opposed to an investigation concerning the tax position of someone who is outside the group such as a customer.
-For multinational tax investigations the relevant information sought will typically be about companies rather than natural persons.
+The requested information must be relevant to the taxation of the large multinational group, as opposed to an investigation concerning the tax position of someone who is outside the group

 In some cases customer information may be relevant to the taxation of the large multinational group.
-For example, a contract with a customer may be relevant to applying the transfer pricing rules to determine whether a related party arrangement has arm's length conditions and an arm's length amount of consideration.
+For example a contract with a customer may be relevant to applying the transfer pricing rules to determine whether a related party arrangement has arm's length conditions and an arm's length amount of consideration.

 Although section 17(1CB) can be used to request information from any member of the large multinational group, in practice, it is anticipated that the Commissioner would request the information from the group member who is resident or potentially subject to tax in New Zealand.
-In some cases that group member may already hold or be able to access (for example, through a shared internal document system) the information themselves.
-If the group member does not hold or have access to the information themselves, they will need to source the required information from other members of their group and then pass on the requested information to the Commissioner.
+In some cases, that group member may already hold or be able to access (e.g. through a shared internal document system) the information themselves.
+If the group member does not hold or have access to the information themselves, they will need to source the required information from other members of their group and then pass on the requested information to the Commissioner of Inland Revenue.